-

 The aim of this study was to analyze White oak trees, to see how old they are and, how they are […] -

-Greg Wiles wrote a new post, New Publication on the Climate Response of the Dawn Redwoods, on the site The College of Wooster Tree Ring Lab 2 years, 2 months ago
+Greg Wiles wrote a new post on the site The College of Wooster Tree Ring Lab 5 years ago

 The Wooster Tree Ring Lab has just published a paper with Franklin and Marshall College and The Ohio State University on the climate response of the Dawn Redwood tree.
 The study site is the beautiful Secrest […]